Mao Zedong: Public image

-Mao's first and second daughters were left to local villagers because it was too dangerous to raise them while fighting the Kuomintang and later the Japanese.
-Their youngest daughter (born in early 1938 in Moscow after Mao separated) and one other child (born 1933) died in infancy.
-Two English researchers who retraced the entire Long March route in 2002–2003 located a woman whom they believe might well be one of the missing children abandoned by Mao to peasants in 1935.
-Ed Jocelyn and Andrew McEwen hope a member of the Mao family will respond to requests for a DNA test.

-Through his ten children, Mao became grandfather to twelve grandchildren, many of whom he never knew.
-He has many great-grandchildren alive today.
-One of his granddaughters is businesswoman Kong Dongmei, one of the richest people in China.
-His grandson Mao Xinyu is a general in the Chinese army.
-Both he and Kong have written books about their grandfather.

-Personal life
+Personal life and family

-Mao's private life was kept very secret at the time of his rule.
-After Mao's death, Li Zhisui, his personal physician, published The Private Life of Chairman Mao, a memoir which mentions some aspects of Mao's private life, such as chain-smoking cigarettes, addiction to powerful sleeping pills and large number of sexual partners.
-Some scholars and others who knew Mao personally have disputed the accuracy of these characterisations.

 Having grown up in Hunan, Mao spoke Mandarin with a marked Hunanese accent.
 Ross Terrill wrote Mao was a "son of the soil ... rural and unsophisticated" in origins, while Clare Hollingworth said that Mao was proud of his "peasant ways and manners", having a strong Hunanese accent and providing "earthy" comments on sexual matters.
 Lee Feigon said that Mao's "earthiness" meant that he remained connected to "everyday Chinese life."

-Sinologist Stuart Schram emphasised Mao's ruthlessness but also noted that he showed no sign of taking pleasure in torture or killing in the revolutionary cause.
+Sinologist Stuart R. Schram emphasised Mao's ruthlessness but also noted that he showed no sign of taking pleasure in torture or killing in the revolutionary cause.
 Lee Feigon considered Mao "draconian and authoritarian" when threatened but opined that he was not the "kind of villain that his mentor Stalin was".
 Alexander Pantsov and Steven I. Levine wrote that Mao was a "man of complex moods", who "tried his best to bring about prosperity and gain international respect" for China, being "neither a saint nor a demon."
 They noted that in early life, he strove to be "a strong, wilful, and purposeful hero, not bound by any moral chains", and that he "passionately desired fame and power".

-Mao learned to speak some English, particularly through Zhang Hanzhi, his English teacher, interpreter and diplomat who later married Qiao Guanhua, Foreign Minister of China and the head of China's UN delegation.
+Mao learned to speak some English, particularly through Zhang Hanzhi, his English teacher, interpreter and diplomat who later married Qiao Guanhua, Minister of Foreign Affairs and the head of China's UN delegation.
 His spoken English was limited to a few single words, phrases, and some short sentences.
 He first chose to systematically learn English in the 1950s, which was very unusual as the main foreign language first taught in Chinese schools at that time was Russian.

+Family

+Mao had four wives who gave birth to a total of 10 children: Luo Yixiu (1889–1910) of Shaoshan, married 1907 to 1910; Yang Kaihui (1901–1930) of Changsha, married 1920 to 1927, executed by the KMT in 1930, mother to Mao Anying, Mao Anqing, and Mao Anlong; He Zizhen (1910–1984) of Jiangxi, married May 1928 to 1937, mother to 6 children; Jiang Qing (1914–1991), married 1939 until Mao's death, mother to Li Na.
+Mao four siblings: Mao Zemin, Mao Zetan and Mao Zejian.
+Mao Zemin's son Mao Yuanxin was raised by Mao Zedong's family, and he became Mao Zedong's liaison with the Politburo in 1975.

+Mao had a total of ten children, including: Mao Anying (killed in action during the Korean War), Mao Anqing, Mao Anlong (died during the Chinese Civil War), Mao Anhong (left to Mao's younger brother Zetan and then to one of Zetan's guards when he went off to war, was never heard of again), Li Min, and Li Na.
+Through his ten children, Mao became grandfather to twelve grandchildren, many of whom he never knew.
+He has many great-grandchildren alive today.
+One of his granddaughters is businesswoman Kong Dongmei, one of the richest people in China.
+His grandson Mao Xinyu is a general in the Chinese army.